mbartcus/cv/_posts/my-mac/2022-11-24-mac-configuration.md

 ```bash
 brew install --cask alt-tab
 ```
-Change Appearance settings theme into Windows10 and into controls for shortcut.
+Switch to the Appearance settings theme in Windows 10 and into the shortcut controls.
 The first should change between all the applications, and the second should change between the application that is currently active.

 9) [Monitor Control](https://github.com/MonitorControl/MonitorControl) allow to modify the brightness of the monitor
 10) [App Cleaner](https://freemacsoft.net/appcleaner/) application to delete applications for mac